International-Data-Spaces-Association/IDS-Messaging-Services/README.md

 ## Quick Start: Technical requirements

 - The IDS-Messaging-Services use asymmetric encryption concepts and requires public and private key of the Connector-Instance.
-- The IDS-Messaging-Services utilize contents of the IDS-Configurationmodel which is part of the IDS-Informationmodel.
+- The IDS-Messaging-Services utilize contents of the IDSConfiguration Model which is part of the IDS Information Model.
 Therefor a *configmodel.json*-file should exist to load the configuration of the IDS-Connector.
 For example, the configuration file should reference the key- and trust-store.
+- ApplicationPropeties
 - The IDS-Messaging-Services assume a SpringBoot project and therefore require various specific SpringBoot functionalities.

 ## Quick Start: Integration into a Maven-Java-Project